German army suspends soldier for making far-right comments

-BERLIN Germany's armed forces have suspended a officer for making far-right comments, the defense ministry said on Friday, amid a widening scandal over fears of hardline racist views among soldiers.
+BERLIN (Reuters) - Germany's armed forces have suspended a officer for making far-right comments, the defense ministry said on Friday, amid a widening scandal over fears of hardline racist views among soldiers.

 German magazine Der Spiegel said the officer stationed in the western German town of Augustdorf had been heard making allegations about the existence of a far-right group inside the military - details that were not confirmed by the ministry.